jbpringuey/predict/Readme.md

 	var predict = require('predict');
 	//provide input to the linear regression the first array is y and the second is x var lr = predict.linearRegression([0,2,4,6],[0,1,2,3]);
-	//predict the future result for the value 4 which is 8 in that case var result = lr.predict(4);
+	//predict the future result for the value 4 var result = lr.predict(4);
+	//result will be 8